Choice of Weapon: Artwork

-The cover of the album shows a Plains Indian shaman of an undisclosed tribe.
-Astbury said he had possession of this picture for many years, and selected it for the album cover to express his interest in indigenous cultures, which was cultivated at a very early age.
+The album cover features an image of a Plains Indian shaman of an unspecified tribe.
+Astbury stated that he had owned the photograph for many years and chose it for the cover to reflect his long-standing interest in Indigenous cultures, which developed at an early age.

 Reception

 The album debuted at number 15 in Canada and number 36 in USA.
 In its first week of sales, the album gained the Number 1 spot on the U.K. Rock Chart on 27/05/2012 (according to the Radio 1 Official Chart).

-Choice of Weapon is the only Cult album not available on most music streaming services.